froala/Craft-Froala-WYSIWYG/README.md

 ### Composer installation

 It is possible to install the plugin for Craft 2.
-Althouhg Craft is not yet working with composer.
+Craft is not yet working with composer.
 It uses the composer installers package to move the package to craft/plugins/ folder.

 ```